derekchinn/StreamHub-MultiView/README.md

     })

 # Documentation
-You can access the API Reference [on GitHub](http://derekchinn.github.com/StreamHub-MultiView/docs)

 The API reference also lives in the `docs/` directory.
 You can view them in your browser with:

     open docs/index.html